 So, the Biletnikoff semi-finalists were announced Monday.
-This award is annually given to the best collegiate wide receiver.
+This award is annually given to the best collegiate receiver, regardless of position.
 There were a couple of names that were not surprising: Purdue’s David Bell and Alabama’s Jameson Williams (previously at Ohio State).
 The lone Buckeye that made the list was Chris Olave.
 Two Buckeyes that didn’t make the list were Garrett Wilson and Jaxon Smith-Njigba.
 As soon as I heard this news, I knew I had to write about this unbelievable snubbery.

 Let me make this clear right off of the bat: I fully believe that Olave deserves to be a semi-finalist for this award.
 This is not about him.
 This is about the fact that two of the best receivers in the country were seemingly forgotten about for this award.
 It just doesn’t make sense.
 Let’s compare some stats here, shall we?

 |Deven Thompkins||Utah State||1,441||77||11|

 |A.T.
 Perry||Wake Forest||918||47||11|

 Garrett Wilson has 813 receiving yards, 53 receptions and nine touchdowns.
 JSN has 1,027 receiving yards, 59 receptions and five touchdowns.
 No knock on Olave at all, however these are better numbers than what he has put up this season.

 Now, why should these two receivers take the spots of two other receivers?
 Well, according to the Biletnikoff candidate eligibility website and what voters take into consideration, “A voter may consider the quality of the candidate’s opposing teams and the candidate’s team’s strength of schedule, as well as the candidate’s team’s strength of season record during the season he’s a candidate.”